gonzalofdz/poshli/.github/DEVELOPER.md

 * Type the words of Variable name's in lowercase separated by underscore or camelCase at your preferred way.

 * Names of Constants in uppercase separated by underscore.

+* Wrap all code at 100 characters.

+* The new line characters with LF (Unix), you can to use a [converter](http://newline.nadav.org/) if you need it.

  <a name="documentation"></a>